Eynsford & Crockenhill Rights of Way Group (ECROW)

 Crockenhill and Eynsford in Kent

-The countryside in and around Eynsford and Crockenhill provides diverse and inspiring opportunities for walkers, from the green and wooded hills of the Darent Valley, Lullingstone Park with its historic lakeside castle and ancient deer park, to the many farms, nurseries, stables and hamlets dotted around Crockenhill.
+We may not quite have mountains and moorlands or the grandeur of a rugged coastline, but the countryside in and around Eynsford and Crockenhill provides diverse and inspiring opportunities for walkers, from the green and wooded hills of the Darent Valley, Lullingstone Park with its historic lakeside castle and ancient deer park, to the many farms, nurseries, stables and hamlets dotted around Crockenhill.
 On a clear day, there is even the bonus of distant views of The Shard and Canary Wharf.

 But it comes at a price.
 The very things that make it so popular -- the villages and towns, good schools and fast motorway and rail links -- have increased the pressure on our countryside and its network of paths, and the demand from government for local authorities to increase housing can only emphasize that pressure.